grpc/grpc.io/content/docs/tutorials/basic/go.md

 Next we need to generate the gRPC client and server interfaces from our .proto service definition.
 We do this using the protocol buffer compiler `protoc` with a special gRPC Go plugin.
 This is similar to what we did in the [quickstart guide](/docs/quickstart/go/)

-From the `route_guide` example directory run :
+From the `route_guide` example directory run:

 ```sh
  protoc -I routeguide/ routeguide/route_guide.proto --go_out=plugins=grpc:routeguide
 ```

 Running this command generates the following file in the `routeguide` directory under the `route_guide` example directory:

 - `route_guide.pb.go`

 This contains: